Fire safety

 • Cooker.

 If you have a gas boiler in your home, it’s important to allow Habinteg’s contractors to service it each year.
-During the service visit, a gas engineer will also check your CO alarm and, if it’s not working properly and they need to, they will replace the alarm.
+During the service visit, a gas engineer will also check your CO alarm and, if it’s not working properly and they need to, they'll replace the alarm.
+Find out more about gas safety here.

 Carbon monoxide alarms in your home can be battery powered or hard wired into your mains supply.
-They should be placed up high, about one to three metres from the gas or fossil fuel appliance you're monitoring for leaks.
-They can be on a shelf, fixed to a wall or a ceiling or free standing.
+They should be placed up high, about 1 to 3 metres from the gas or fossil fuel appliance you're monitoring for leaks.
+They can be on a shelf, fixed to a wall or a ceiling, or free standing.

 Note that CO can also come from any fuel-burning appliance such as: